 The Dish on Character Dining at Disney World Hotels

 If meeting favorite Disney pals is a priority on your list, character dining is a great way to check that box.
-With several convenient, delicious options for character dining at Disney World hotels, character dining is an excellent way to get that character interaction, get to know new resorts and rest up while you fill up.
+With several convenient, delicious options for character dining at Disney World hotels, these froggy-favorite meals are an excellent way to enjoy unique character interactions, as well as explore new resorts and rest up while you fill up.

-There are a couple of important things to note when considering character dining at a Disney World hotel.
-Some character dining options are only available for certain mealtimes, so you'll want to plan (and reserve) accordingly.
-You can make Advance Dining Reservations for character dining at a Disney World hotel 60 days in advance — we recommend hopping on it as soon as you're able!
-When it comes to pricing, the prices listed in this post are subject to change and do not include tax or gratuity.
-Tadpoles ages 2 and under dine free, and "child" dining prices are for kiddos ages 3 to 9, unless noted otherwise.
+There are a few key things to consider when thinking about character dining at a Disney World hotel.
+For example, some character dining options are only available for specific mealtimes, so you'll want to plan (and reserve) accordingly.
+You can make Advance Dining Reservations for character dining at a Disney World hotel 60 days in advance.
+We recommend hopping on it as soon as possible to secure your spot.

 Resorts can be accessed by Disney transportation or car.
-You can get to all Disney resorts via Disney busses or by your own car (and usually Uber/Lyft drop offs), while some can also be accessed by boats, monorails or the Disney Skyliner.
-If planning on parking, be ready to show your reservation on your phone to the parking attendant, along with a photo ID.
+You can get to all Disney resorts via the Disney buses or by your own car (and usually Uber/Lyft drop-offs), while some can also be accessed by boats, monorails, or the Disney Skyliner.
+If you plan to park, be prepared to show your reservation on your phone to the parking attendant, along with a valid photo ID.
 Typically, a hotel or dining reservation is required to park.

-Keep in mind that most character dining experiences will not have a PhotoPass photographer available (A select few may have a photographer designated for one character during your meal, but not for additional characters).
-Be sure to have your camera or phone at the ready so you're prepared to capture the fun in any case.
+Please note that most character dining experiences do not typically have a PhotoPass photographer available for character interactions.
+However, there is a photo op and photographer at Chef Mickey's to snap your photo before you dine.
+Wherever you eat, be sure to have your camera or phone at the ready so you're prepared to capture the fun.
 Cast members are usually nearby to help take photos on your phone as well.

 Breakfast à la Art with Mickey and Friends — Topolino's Terrace, Disney's Riviera Resort

-Walt Disney World's newest resort, Disney's Riviera Resort, is modeled after the European Riviera, with grand architecture and beautiful decor, including its very own art collection.
-The resort's signature rooftop restaurant, Topolino's Terrace, offers character dining with inspiration from the arts — Breakfast à la Art with Mickey and Friends!
-The restaurant, named for the Italian name for Mickey Mouse, offers breathtaking views, including a peek at the Twilight Zone Tower of Terror.
+Disney's Riviera Resort is modeled after the European Riviera, with grand architecture and beautiful decor, including its very own art collection.
+The resort's signature rooftop restaurant, Topolino's Terrace - Flavors of the Riviera, offers character dining with inspiration from the arts: Breakfast à la Art with Mickey and Friends!
+The restaurant, named after the Italian name for Mickey Mouse, offers breathtaking views, including a glimpse of the Twilight Zone Tower of Terror.

 More adorable views come your way when Mickey, Minnie, Donald and Daisy appear as artists dedicated to their craft ... outfit and accessories included!
 Join Mickey the painter, Minnie the poet, Donald the sculptor and Daisy the ballerina for a special breakfast, with a prix fixe menu featuring dishes even the tadpoles will approve.
-Savor quiche gruyere, sour cream waffles, eggs, smoked salmon and more!
+Savor quiche gruyère, sour cream waffles, eggs, French toast and more!

-Breakfast à la Art with Mickey and Friends costs $49 per adult and $30 per child.
-The beautiful location, top tier character interactions and delicious food makes this one of our favorites — see our frog family review for more details.
+Breakfast à la Art with Mickey and Friends costs $52 per adult and $33 per child.
+The beautiful location, top-tier character interactions and delicious food make this one of our favorites!
+See our frog family review for more details.
 Bon appétit!

 Disney's Rivera Resort is accessible by bus service, and reserved parking is available for dining guests.
-For an extra magical entrance, you can glide into your breakfast reservation in a character-themed gondola on Disney's Skyliner transportation system.
+For an extra magical entrance, you can glide into your breakfast reservation in a character-themed gondola on Disney's Skyliner transportation system if you're staying at Disney's Pop Century Resort or Disney's Art of Animation Resort.
 Don't froget to stop and admire the gorgeous mosaics in the resort's Skyliner hub!

 Storybook Dining at Artist Point with Snow White — Disney's Wilderness Lodge